mattpopovich/mattpopovich.com/_posts/2024-12-03-how-to-replace-audi-a3-s3-front-dash-air-vent-grilles.md

 ### Tools Required
 * Flathead screwdriver
   * I purchased [this set from Amazon (affiliate link)](https://amzn.to/3ZXHTzT) and have used it countless times for various repairs throughout the years.
+It has had the bit that I needed nearly every time.
 I highly recommend it.

 ## Removing the Grille
 To remove the grille, grab a flathead screwdriver, slide it into the top of the grille, pull the grille towards you to slightly squeeze the grille and disengage the top two clips, then lift the grill upwards.